 root@DEBIAN10-3-JEEDOM:~# apt-get install -y usbip

-This will install the required usbip modules.
-We will now tell Debian/to start the required kernel modules at boot time by modifying /etc/modules-load.d/modules.conf
+This installs the necessary usbip modules.
+Next, ensure that Debian loads the required kernel modules at boot by editing /etc/modules-load.d/modules.conf

 # /etc/modules: kernel modules to load at boot time.